RomainChaumontet/Unikie-Academy-Exercises/C++_hands_on_programming_RC/Documentation/Error_Handling.md

 The test case for this handling error is named `MainTest` and is in [Gtest_manageOpt.cpp](../gtest/Gtest_manageOpt.cpp).

-## Giving a file to copy that does not exists
+## Giving a file to copy that does not exist
-If the user gives a path of a file that does no exist, the program will end with the value 0 and print the statement : `Error, the file specified does not exist.
+If the user gives a path of a file that does not exist, the program will end with the value 0 and print the statement: `Error, the file specified does not exist.
 Abord.`.

 The test case for this handling error is named `MainTest` and is in [Gtest_manageOpt.cpp](../gtest/Gtest_manageOpt.cpp).

+## Giving different protocols between the two programs
+If the user doesn't give the same protocol to the two programs or he launches only one.
+They will try to connect between them for 60 seconds.
+After, the programs will end with the value 1 and print the statement: `Error, can't connect to the other program.`.

+The test case for this handling error is named `No other program` and is in [Gtest_manageOpt.cpp](../gtest/Gtest_manageOpt.cpp).